 2. Make Practice as much as Possible

 This is the biggest suggestion for all the participants to take a practice session as much as possible.
-Many practice exams and simulators are available, you should choose one of them to test your progress as a part of your study strategy.
+Many practice exams and simulators are available; you should choose one of them to test your progress as a part of your study strategy.

 While a student has many options (30/60/120 days) to prepare PMP, it is always suggested to ensure that you have a proper plan for preparation.
-Here a plan of 60 days preparation has been given as an example, although each student designs own study plan what best suits him or her.
+Here a plan of 60 days of preparation has been given as an example, although each student designs their own study plan what best suits him or her.

 One additional day should be allocated for final review.

-Although the experts never recommend for 30 days study plan, yet sometimes there are some legitimate reasons that the student compels to opt for 30 days or 15 days PMP Study Plan.
+Although the experts never recommend 30 days study plan, yet sometimes there are some legitimate reasons that the student compels to opt for 30 days or 15 days PMP Study Plan.

 Conclusion – PMP Study Plan

-PMP Study Plan can be asserted that PMP certification is an important credential which enhances the credibility of the resume.
+PMP Study Plan can be asserted that PMP certification is an important credential that enhances the credibility of the resume.
 The biggest draw is the high salary that a project manager earns after completion of that certification.
-Project Management Institute provides a networking opportunity, as a PMI member, to the PMP certification holders across the world and this community helps to build a professional network and keeps updated about new methodologies.
+Project Management Institute provides a networking opportunity, as a PMI member, to the PMP certification holders across the world, and this community helps to build a professional network and keeps updated about new methodologies.
 Last but not least, attaining PMP certification will help the aspirant to improve the knowledge level of handling project management tools & techniques and also helps to learn new tricks & techniques of project management activities.

 This has been a guide to PMP Study Plan.
-Here we discussed the primary requirement, and How to Prepare for the Exam, Taking Notes While Studying.
+Here we discussed the primary requirement and how to prepare for the exam, taking notes while studying.
 You can also go through our other suggested articles to learn more –